orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Send signed approvals with gossip to the algo of all committee nodes (according to the algo spec).

 &nbsp;
+## `Verifying that a block can commmitted`

+#### Get the previously commited block data
+* Get the previous committed block pair data by calling `BlockStorage.GetTransactionsHeaderAndProof` and `BlockStorage.GetResultsHeaderAndProof`.
+  * It is recommanded to cache the previously committed block data in order to prevent fetching the data.

+#### Validate that the block pair can be committed
+* Call `ValidateTransactionsBlockConsensus`
+* Call `ValidateResultsBlockConsensus`

+&nbsp;
 ## `OnCommitBlock` (method) <!-- tal can finish -->

 > The consensus algorithm has decided a block proposal can be committed (all nodes, not just committee).

-* Ignore whether the block height matches the current round, follow the steps anyways.
-* Assumes the transactions block and results block were already propagated.
-* Pass the committed block's proofs by calling `ConsensusCore.CommitBlock`.
+* Pass the committed block to the block storage by calling `BlockStorage.CommitBlock`.

 &nbsp;
 ## `GossipMessageReceived` (method)